zaphB/polyp/README.md

 ## Defining and referencing parametric symbols

 Using free parameters in the definition of symbols can be quite useful.
-In Analogy to `SHAPE`s, this can be done by adding an argument list after the symbol name:
+In analogy to `SHAPE`s, this can be done by adding an argument list after the symbol name:

 ```
 SYMBOL sym{}{:.0f}(a, b)